 K-pop's biggest music label HYBE looks to lift language barrier with AI

+SEOUL — In a dimly lit recording studio in Seoul, producers at the K-pop music label that brought the world hit boy group BTS are using artificial intelligence (AI) to meld a South Korean singer's voice with those of native speakers in five other languages.

-SEOUL : In a dimly lit recording studio in Seoul, producers at the K-pop music label that brought the world hit boy group BTS are using artificial intelligence to meld a South Korean singer's voice with those of native speakers in five other languages.
+SEOUL — In a dimly lit recording studio in Seoul, producers at the K-pop music label that brought the world hit boy group BTS are using artificial intelligence (AI) to meld a South Korean singer's voice with those of native speakers in five other languages.

 The technology enabled HYBE, South Korea's largest music label, to release a track by singer MIDNATT in six languages — Korean, English, Spanish, Chinese, Japanese and Vietnamese in May.